dimaslanjaka/nginx/readme.md

 - or.
 You also can download installer on build folder at this repository without rebuilding

 ### Information basic this installer
-- nginx will listen on port `8080`
-- Root directory C:/Users/dimas/.gradle
-- you can change all above settings on FOLDER_INSTALLATION/conf
+- configure nginx on FOLDER_INSTALLATION/conf
+- configure port ngrok on FOLDER_INSTALLATION/ngrok/config.json

 ### Step install
 - Install nginx-service.exe